leokao0801/GUI-Template/README.txt

 Now, .frag is no more needed in .html, instead, the shader is created by loading .frag and vert.glsl in a canvas created in .js.

 Most of steps in Part 1 is done in example file.
-You can see the content below as a code explanation, and when there is a "!MODIFY!" text in the step, it means you nedd to modify the code by your own (obviously).
+You can see the content below as a code explanation, and when there is a "!MODIFY!" text in the step, it means you nedd to modify the code by your own.

 Step 1: Create .js and .css